-President, Chief Executive Officer & Director Alexander & Baldwin
+President & Chief Executive Officer Alexander & Baldwin, Inc.

 Chris Benjamin is president and chief executive officer of Alexander & Baldwin, Inc. An accomplished executive with extensive business and management experience, Benjamin also has a long track-record of volunteering with and providing leadership to non-profit organizations that support Hawaii’s community.